MarioRicalde/copilot-observations/observations/_OBSERVATIONS.md

 This process, by itself, caused the model to not output the expected table.
 Instead, it would output a verbose message indicating the steps it was taking without producing the final output.

+### Case: Raptor Mini (Preview) improvements overview

+After performing equivalent chnages to both repositories the output seems to have stabilized providinmg consistent experineces with Raptor mini (Preview); albeit, not as consistently as desired.

+The model still struggles to produce a non-verbose response without adding further limiters to the prompt.

+For the time being I am going to label this 25.1.0 as concluded for testing and have the next versions focus on improving the accuracy of the output across all models.